shane-kerr/ymmv/README.md

 [ymmv-format.md](https://github.com/shane-kerr/ymmv/blob/master/ymmv-format.md).

-For each query and answer that the resolver has made to the IANA root servers, a version will be sent to the some Yeti root servers.
-Initially the particular Yeti server will be round-robin from a list of servers (or the whole set if none is specified), but later we will add RTT-based server selection.
+For each query and answer that the resolver has made to the IANA root servers, a version is be sent to the some Yeti root servers.
+Initially the particular Yeti server is be round-robin from a list of servers (or all Yeti servers if none is specified), but later we will add random, all, and RTT-based server selection.

-The Yeti answer that is returned will be compared to the IANA answer, and if there is a difference this will be logged.
-Administrators will have to ability to opt-in to having their logs periodically e-mailed to the Yeti project.
+The Yeti answer that is returned is compared to the IANA answer, and if there is a difference this is logged.
+Later, administrators will have to ability to opt-in to having their logs periodically e-mailed to the Yeti project.